NISHA-R-DATA/Adventure-Works-Cycles-Data-Driven-Business-Optimization/README.md

 ---

 ## 🧭 Project Overview
-This Power BI project addresses key operational and strategic challenges faced by Adventure Works Cycles, a global manufacturer of bicycles and related accessories.
+This Power BI project addresses key operational and strategic challenges faced by **Adventure Works Cycles**, a global manufacturer of bicycles and related accessories.
 The objective is to:
 • Optimize inventory management
 • Reduce production costs
 • Identify high-value customers